-Everyone who dreams of a living in a radically different world knows that it would take a revolution to get there.
-“The arc of the moral universe is long, but it bends toward justice,” Martin Luther King, Jr. argued, in one of President Obama’s favorite quotations.
+Everyone who dreams of living in a radically different world knows that it would take a revolution to get there.
+“The arc of the moral universe is long, but it bends toward justice,” Martin Luther King, Jr. argued, in one of President Obama’s favourite quotations.
 The picture those reformers paint is elegant: history curving like a rainbow so expansive that it could take thousands of years to find the pot of gold at its base.
 But dramatic social change within a single lifetime never looks quite so beautiful.
-Wherever our fantasies fall on the political spectrum, we realize, on some level, that the path there will be painful.
+Wherever our fantasies fall on the political spectrum, we realise, on some level, that the path there will be painful.

-So, instead of mentally preparing ourselves for the revolution, even if we’re working toward it in our daily lives, we focus on its end result.
-Over the years, I’ve constructed a speculative utopia of my own — a classless society with full political, social, and economic equality for people of all identities, that is fighting climate change on every possible front.
+So instead of mentally preparing ourselves for the revolution, even if we’re working toward it in our daily lives, we focus on its end result.
+Over the years, I’ve constructed a speculative utopia of my own — a classless society with full political, social, and economic equality for people of all identities, which is fighting climate change on every possible front.
 It’s a gorgeous vision, in my opinion at least, but we couldn’t get there quickly from where we are now without first enduring a period of earthshaking upheaval.
 And who wants to daydream about that?

 I guess that’s why, even though I’ve been involved in feminist activism for my entire adult life, I was so unprepared for everything that has happened since The New York Times and The New Yorker exposed Harvey Weinstein’s alleged history of serial sexual harassment and assault last month.
 At the time, he was a powerful, if also widely despised, movie producer gearing up for awards season.
 Now, he’s unemployed and hiding out — sorry, “undergoing treatment” — in Arizona, where a series of ridiculous disguises hasn’t thrown the paparazzi off his scent.

-In the meantime, dozens of famous men from all walks of life have been outed, shamed, and canceled for alleged sexual misconduct.
-In the time it took me to write this, Time’s count ticked up from 57 to 73 — more than one for each day since the Times broke the Weinstein story on October 5.
+In the meantime, dozens of famous men from all walks of life have been outed, shamed, and cancelled for alleged sexual misconduct.
+In the time it took me to write this, Time’s count ticked up from 57 to 73 — more than one for each day since the Times broke the Weinstein story on October 5th.
 That doesn’t even include lesser-known public figures like former Real Estate guitarist Matt Mondanile, a handful of professors at Ivy League universities, or the many accusations that shook the indie film world over the summer.

 We should call this loose, messy movement what it is: a revolution.
 A mostly female army is raiding the corridors of power, picking off abusers.
-With neither guns nor guillotines, they’re decimating mastheads and organizational charts and political careers and cultural legacies.
+With neither guns nor guillotines, they’re decimating mastheads and organisational charts and political careers and cultural legacies.
 For the first time, the public is not only believing women, but taking action on their behalf.

-At the 2016 Emmys, Transparent creator Jill Soloway ended her acceptance speech by shouting “topple the patriarchy,” transforming an old radical feminist slogan into a rallying cry for a more mainstream women’s liberation movement.
+At the 2016 Emmys, Transparent creator Jill Soloway ended her acceptance speech by shouting “Topple the patriarchy!” transforming an old radical feminist slogan into a rallying cry for a more mainstream women’s liberation movement.
 It was a phrase I’d certainly heard before, along with variants like “smash the patriarchy” and “stomp the patriarchy,” one that conjured memories of pro-choice marches and feminist punk shows.
 It had always sounded more like optimistic bombast than a real statement of purpose.